-30. DURATION
+31. DURATION

 This Contract shall be effective when the Contract is ratified and signed.
-This Contract shall be binding upon the Employer, the Union, and the members of the Bargaining Unit, and shall remain in full force and effect from date of ratification through December 31, 2021.
+This Contract shall be binding upon the Employer, the Union, and the members of the Bargaining Unit, and shall remain in full force and effect through December 31, 2024.
 The parties agree that no later than ninety (90) days prior to the expiration of this Contract, negotiations shall commence for a successor Contract.
-The salaries and adjustments herein for various positions and STEPS shall be paid retroactive to January 1, 2019, within 45 days of the date this agreement is fully executed by all parties.